wolfi-dev/wolfictl/pkg/sbom/README.md

 ### Updating the golden files

-**Important:** Only update the golden files after you've thoroughly examined the changes to wolfictl's SBOM genereation behavior and determined they are acceptable.
+**Important!** Only update the golden files after you've thoroughly examined the changes to wolfictl's SBOM generation behavior and determined they are acceptable.

 When running these SBOM tests, you can pass the test flag `-update-golden-files`.
 Doing so will cause the tests not to check for diffs, instead saving the current output of the `Generate` function to the golden files.
 It's important to check these changes into the git repository, so that everyone else starts using this data as the ground truth for their test executions.